openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

-Another option is to transform the Open Enclave report from a platform-specific opaque blob to something like a JWT/CWT token or X509 cert, which contains platform-specific attestation data embeded inside it.
+Another option is to transform the Open Enclave report from a platform-specific opaque blob to something like a JWT/CWT token or X509 cert, which contains platform-specific attestation data embedded inside it.
 This makes it easy to add or parse claims and extend the report format.
 However, users would be constrained to the format chosen by Open Enclave and they will not be able to use their own custom format.